NuriYuri/CSDK/readme.md

 For that matter, CSDK exports 4 functions:

 - `registerSerializeCreatureData((creature, referencingArray) => unknown)`: which defines how to serialize the `creature.data` field (should return the serialized data field only)
-- `serializeCreature(creature, referencingArray)`: which serialize the whole creature and calls the registered serializer for the data field.
+- `serializeCreature(creature, referencingArray)`: which serialize the whole creature and calls the registered serializer for the data field
-- `registerDeserializeCreatureData((data, context) => unknown)`: which defines how to deserialize the data field of the creature.
+- `registerDeserializeCreatureData((data, context) => unknown)`: which defines how to deserialize the data field of the creature
-- `deserializeCreature(creature, context)`: which deserialize a creature and its data using the previously defined deserializer.
+- `deserializeCreature(creature, context)`: which deserialize a creature and its data using the previously defined deserializer

 Example:

 ```typescript
 type GameCreature = Creature<{ friend: GameCreature }>; // introduction of cyclic dependency